alchemyplatform/modular-account/README.md

 ## License

-The Modular Account libraries (i.e., all code inside the [src/libraries](src/libraries) directory) are licensed under the MIT License, also included in our repository in [LICENSE-MIT](LICENSE-MIT).
+The Modular Account libraries (i.e., all code inside the [src/libraries](src/libraries) directory) are licensed under the MIT License, also included in our repository in [LICENSE](LICENSE).

-The Modular Account and ERC-6900 interfaces (i.e., all code inside the [src/interfaces](src/interfaces) directory) are licensed under the CC0 1.0 Universal License, also included in our repository in [LICENSE-CC0](LICENSE-CC0).
+The Modular Account and ERC-6900 interfaces (i.e., all code inside the [src/interfaces](src/interfaces) directory) are licensed under the CC0 1.0 Universal License.

 All other code for Modular Account is licensed under the GNU General Public License v3.0, also included in our repository in [COPYING](COPYING).